nkss-dev/atlas/courses/CSPE60.md

    - Covariance and Correlation
    - Auto and Cross Correlation
    - Correlation Co-efficient
-   - Parameter Estimation – Maximum Likelihood Estimation and Maximum a Posteriori.
+   - Parameter Estimation – Maximum Likelihood Estimation and Maximum a Posteriori

 ## Unit 2